 The shift to online betting and mobile sportsbook apps continues to define the entire sports betting industry.
 Breaking down New Jersey’s numbers, $5.5 billion of the total yearly handle was bet online as opposed to the $487.1 million bet in retail casinos and race tracks.

-Online casino gambling is also legal in the Garden State.
+It’s worth mentioning that New Jersey online casinos are also regulated.
 Total online gambling revenue almost doubled in 2020.
 It jumped from $482.7 million in 2019 to $970.3 million last year.
 These online trends are expected to continue to increase in 2021 at the expense of the land-based venues.

 - Easily convert odds with this tool.